christopherhan920/identify_dance_move/README.md

 This will set up a conda environment for you.

+Run the following to update the environment.

+> conda env update -f environment.yml --prune

 #### Open Cv
 If installing through Conda
 > conda install opencv -c conda-forge